“What’s eating you?” the bartender asked.

 “Michaelson,” Lewis croaked.

 “He made it too,” Duncan said.
-“He–” His voice cut out.
-He started sobbing.
+“He—” His voice cut out, choked by a sob.
 “I’m sorry.
 I just … Man, this is so fucked up.”

 “He’s okay?”
 Lewis asked.

 Duncan coughed out a mortified laugh, in spite of himself.
-“No, he’s not okay.
-He’s far from okay.
+“Not really.
 He got chewed up pretty bad.
 Lost an arm.
 A leg.
 An eye.
-His face, his whole right side … it’s bad.
+His whole right side is just … it’s bad.
 He barely made it.
 And he’s not out of the woods yet.
 Has a long way to go.
 Years, they said.”

-Lewis felt a familiar anger boiling inside him.
-Of course Michaelson survived, Lewis thought with bitter sarcasm.
-Of course he did.
+Lewis felt a wave of familiar anger boiling inside him.
+Of course, Michaelson survived, Lewis thought with bitter sarcasm.
+Of course, he did.

 Lewis was such a loser that he couldn’t even murder someone without fucking it up.